Sewing 201: Dress // 4 Weeks // Starts Aug 11 or Sept 16

 - Sewing curves and hems

 Pattern Used: Terrace Dress by Liesl & Co.
-This is a beginner-friendly pullover dress with scoop neck, center back seam, bust darts, slightly flared hem, in-seam pockets, two sleeve options, and an optional fabric belt for shaping.
+This is a beginner-friendly pullover dress with scoop neck, center back seam, bust darts, slight A-line shape, in-seam pockets, two sleeve options, and an optional fabric belt for shaping.
 Can be made into a top, tunic, or maxi length dress.
 Even if this dress is not your ideal style, you will learn all the necessary foundational techniques to move onto to other garments that suit you better!

 Skill Level: Beginner.
-You should feel comfortable threading a sewing machine and sewing straight seams, but are new to using patterns or making clothing.
+You should feel comfortable threading a sewing machine and sewing straight seams, but may be new to using patterns or making clothing.
+You have taken our Sewing 101 class or have equivalent experience.

-Materials not included.
+Pattern & materials not included.
+You will be purchasing a digital copy of the pattern as well as your fabric & thread.
 You do not need to bring any materials to the first class.
 The instructor will go over everything you need for the second session.

 4 Weeks; 12 Course Hours